kelleyjbrady/NiceODE/readme.md

 - I was responsible for the high-level strategy, executing the code, and—most critically—identifying the contradictions when the results didn't match the theory.
 This allowed me to guide the process and ask the specific questions needed to uncover the next layer of the problem.

-## MRE 1: The "Toy Problem" with Optax and Manual VJP
+## MRE 1: Linear Model Simplification with Optax and Manual VJP

 The first step was to determine if the bug was in the diffrax ODE solver or in my custom VJP logic.